sheesh19/full-day-html-css-workshop/README.md

 ### Challenge 2 | CSS
 1. First, navigate to your `style.css` file.
 What code is already in there?
 What is it doing?
-Change the background to a .
 2. Next, make sure to link it in the head: `<link rel="stylesheet" href="style.css">`.
 3. From your previous challenge, you should have a `<div>` around all the content in your `<body>`.
 Let's give it some style!
 First let's give it a class with: `class="your-class-here"`.
 4. For the `class` that you have created, let's give it some styling: